 This post is the first in a four-part series that has been adapted from Stephen Freeland's scholarly essay (available here) on the origin of genetic information.

 Any living branch of science achieves progress by testing new ideas.
 The results of these tests determine whether each new idea is accepted as a change to what we thought we knew, dismissed as incorrect or simply stagnates owing to a lack of clear evidence.
 For evolutionary theory, one such proposition is that some features of genetic information cannot evolve through natural processes unless we allow a role for an intelligent designer.
-This proposition claims testability by defining information in a way that usually reserved for human creations, such as computer programming code.
+This proposition claims testability by defining information in a way that is usually reserved for human creations, such as computer programming code.
 The underlying idea is that we know intelligent beings create computer-code, so if similar features occur within genetic information then perhaps genetic information derives from an intelligent agency?
 However, many biologists perceive that they are able to understand exactly where life’s genetic information comes from (the local environment) by thinking in terms of more fundamental and well-established definitions of information that do not involve Intelligent Design.

 Current science does not have a detailed, widely-accepted description for how a genetic information system evolved in the first place.
 Intelligent Design proponents suggest that this is a key weakness of existing evolutionary theory, consistent with the need for an intelligent designer.
 I describe the progress that mainstream science has made towards understanding the origin of genetic information since the molecular basis of genetic information was first understood, encouraging readers to reach their own conclusions.